 Stem cell therapy has shown to be beneficial for a wide variety of tissue conditions; it works as a torn tendon treatment, for vaginal rejuvenation or sexual dysfunction, as therapy for knee damage, and many more applications.
 In short, any condition that involves degeneration of tissues, joints, or organs may benefit from the use of injections with stem cells.
 Virtually anyone can receive stem cell injections safely; since the injection fluid is made from the patient’s own body or a biocompatible outside source, there’s an extremely small chance of adverse reactions.

 Do Stem Cell Injections Hurt?

-What Conditions Are Stem Cells Used For?
+What Conditions is Stem Cell Therapy Used For?

 Stem cell therapies are used all throughout the world for a variety of different conditions.
 So far, stem cells have been used in clinical trials for multiple sclerosis, damaged organs, skin, tissue, nerves, corneas, and more.
 The current research suggests that stem cells are promising in the treatment of certain medical issues that cause chronic pain.
 More recently, stem cells are injected directly into damaged hearts in hopes of reversing the damage.
 In addition to medical use, some clinics use these cells for anti-aging purposes.

 Is There a Difference Between Stem Cell Injections and PRP Therapy?